 Reconstituted welded steel beams are widely used to build steel or mixed structures.
 An I-shaped beam is reconstituted using sheet metal, thus adapting beam strength to structure type.
 This product is extensively used in the building of road, motorway and rail structures.

-Our project teams combine boldness with thoroughness and the best technical choices from our design engineers, shaping our ability to design differently and offer ground-breaking solutions.
+The rigour of our site teams and our boldness, combined with the best technical choices of our design engineers, contribute greatly to our ability to design differently and to propose innovative solutions.